svanderbleek/haskellandchill.com/types-arent-sets.md

 > 'a'
 ```

-Function `a: int -> string` has type `int -> string` and thus asserts that it returns type `string` when given an `int`.
-Since `a` simply returns the `string` `'a'` for all inputs we say this assertion is true.
+Function `a i. 'a'` has type `int -> string`, asserting that it returns type `string` when given an `int`.
+Since `a` simply returns the `string` `'a'` for all inputs we can easily see that this assertion is true.
 This is a special case because we can see the internals of `a`, but often this is not the case.
-We more generally have just the opaque assertion the function implies.
+We more generally have just the assertion the function type implies.

 ```
 f i. [hidden]: int -> string
 ```

 What is the nature of this assertion?
 We can feed the function an input and check the result, but what if we don't receive a result?
-Should we also represent this as elment of the type set `string`?
+Should we also represent this a value of the type-as-set `string`?

 For example we don't know that the function even terminates.
 We expect `f 1` (`f` applied to `1`) to be of type `string` but we may never finally receive the
 asserted string.